 In fact, the entire Gospel of John was written with this very purpose in mind.
 Near the end of the book, John writes, “Now Jesus did many other signs in the presence of his disciples, which are not written in this book.
 But these are written so that you may come to believe that Jesus is the Messiah, the Son of God, and that through believing you may have life in his name.”
 (John 20:30-31)

-If seeing is believing, we can imagine that these Greeks who came to Philip were hoping for more than a glimpse of a celebrity.
+If “seeing is believing,” we can imagine the Greeks who came to Philip were hoping for more than a glimpse of a celebrity.
 They were hoping for more than an autograph.
 They not only wanted to see Jesus, they wanted to believe.

 The literal translation of the phrase “we would see Jesus” or “we wish to see Jesus” sounds awkward to our ears.
-It sounds awkward, but to get a better understanding of what these Greeks meant, the literal translation might be helpful.
+But to get a better understanding of what these Greeks meant, the literal translation might be helpful.
 Here’s what they were saying: “Mister, we are willing to be perceiving Jesus.”